jdevfullstack-projects/converter-app/README.md

 executable file (jar) for distribution.
 In the source code, I demonstrated everything, even the unit tests.

+## Disclaimer
+Please note that these projects are presented as a showcase of my work during a specific period.
+They represent a snapshot of my skills and accomplishments at that time.
+As such, these projects are no longer actively maintained or updated.
+They are kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

+However, feel free to learn from these archived projects, preserved as they were during that specific period !

+## Project Intro
 For the unit tests, mostly, I just tested for the successful creation of these objects so that we are sure of their existence.
 It's up to you when you want to test